 If you do not meet the requirement for three years (full-time equivalent) experience in general practice or primary care, you will not be eligible for registration to work in general practice and will not require a PESCI for this type of position.
 If you do meet this requirement you will be required to arrange for a PESCI before your application for registration can be processed.

-If you have been accepted by the Royal Australian College of General Practitioners for entry into the General Practice Experience (GPE) pathway, you are deemed to meet the requirement for general practice or primary care experience and may arrange for a PESCI before applying for registration.
+If you have been accepted by the Royal Australian College of General Practitioners (RACGP) for entry into the General Practice Experience (GPE) pathway that was introduced from 30 May 2016, you are deemed to meet the requirement for general practice or primary care experience and may arrange for a PESCI before applying for registration.
+The Board will also accept evidence of entry into the RACGP GPE (Practice Eligible) Pathway, where your assessment by the RACGP confirms that you have at least three years (full-time equivalent) experience in general practice or primary care.

 If you don’t have three (FTE) years experience in general practice or primary care, you have the option to apply for registration to work in a non-specialist hospital position.
 You may be required to have a PESCI if you are applying to work in a non-specialist hospital position that is high risk and/or not well supported.
 The Board will advise you if a PESCI is required.